VladimirAlexiev/rdf2rml/doc/rdf2sparql.md

 ## RDF Model Examples

-**rdfpuml** models are RDF Turtle examples that use parenthesized column names in URLs ("templated URLs") and in attribute values (which can be datatyped).
+**rdfpuml** models are RDF Turtle examples that use parenthesized column names in URLs ("templated URLs") and in attribute values (which can be datatyped or fitted with a language tag).

 They are valid Turtle, with the exception that RDF tools issue warnings about templated literals such as `"(some_date)"^^xsd:date` or `"(amount)"^^xsd:decimal`.